 Where Can You Find Them?

 If you want to reach your target audience effectively, you need to meet them where they already are.
-Focus your media relations strategy on the publications they read.
+Focus your media relations strategy on the various publications they read.
 Work with influencers and journalists they follow and trust.
-For our sustainable dog food company, this might mean teaming up with top dog-fluencers that have a proven following and pitching for a feature in Modern Dog.
+Remember to work with influencers and journalists that are relevant to your audience.
+Do not immediately work with influencers and journalists that have big followings, but aren’t experts on your brand.
+Instead, do research and look into influencers and journalists who enjoy the services you provide.
+For our sustainable dog food company, this might mean teaming up with top dog-fluencers that have a proven following and pitching for a feature in an issue of the popular magazine, Modern Dog.

 What Do You Say To Them?

 So, you’ve figured out who your target customer is and where to reach them.
-What’s next?
-Developing targeted messages tailored to what drives their decision-making.
+What’s next for this type of successful PR campaign?
+Developing relevant and targeted messages tailored to what drives their decision-making.

-This is perhaps the most challenging part of developing any successful targeted public relations strategy, but if done well will lead to real, measurable results.
+This is perhaps the most challenging part of developing any successful targeted public relations strategy as a PR professional, but if done well will lead to real, measurable results.
 For messaging to be effective, it must speak to the customers’ needs, struggles and wants.
 If the messages don’t resonate with the target audience, they won’t have a strong impact that will drive people towards the goal action.

 Think back to our dog food brand.
-You followed all the steps above and landed an opportunity with Modern Dog, but the article is going to be focused on why dogs love the taste of your brand.
+You followed all the steps above for an effective PR campaign, and landed an opportunity with Modern Dog, but the article is going to be focused on why dogs love the taste of your brand.
 Sure, you might raise awareness among dog owners, but you won’t necessarily resonate with the ones willing to pay a premium-price for your sustainably sourced food that meets Fido’s dietary needs.

-That’s not to say you won’t influence some readers that ultimately turn into customers — you’ve already followed the first two steps after all, so you’re at least talking to the right people in the right place.
+That’s not to say you won’t influence some readers that ultimately turn into loyal customers — you’ve already followed the first two steps after all, so you’re at least talking to the right people in the right place.
 The bigger issue is you’re missing the opportunity to hammer on your brand’s key value proposition that will build customer loyalty among people that really value what makes your brand unique to the market.
 When it comes to the most successful targeted PR campaigns, achieving this last step of message resonation is what really sets them apart.
+As you work on the last step, it is very helpful to include strong calls to action (CTAs) to persuade readers into buying your product.
+This includes featuring CTAs with action verbs including “read more,” “lean more,” and “find out more about our company.”

 Putting the Plan Into Action

 Once you complete all the legwork above to develop a strategy that ensures your PR plan is effective, you can finally delve into the actual PR tactics.
-Ultimately, there’s no single best way to execute a public relations program.
-What matters most is that it’s reaching the right people with a message that speaks to them in the places they’re already consuming information.
+Ultimately, there’s no single best way to execute a public relations program and you should make sure that everyone at your company is in agreement with all the elements required for your program.
+What matters most for a successful PR campaign is that it’s reaching the right people with a message that speaks to them in the places they’re already consuming information.

 Need help building a targeted public relations campaign for your brand?
 Get in touch with our team of PR professionals today.